laraning/flame/README.md

 This is where you point out your route file.
 You just need to return the flame() helper so the framework will capture your action and render the respective Panel.

-> ##### Behind the scenes, Flame will then render the view with the same action name that you're currently running.
+:exclamation: Flame will then render the view with the same action name that you're currently running.
 In this case it will run the Panels/index.blade.php automatically!
 Sweet!

 > ##### In case you don't have a Panel with the same name, then it will fall back to default.blade.php.
 If you have a Panel with this name, it will be loaded for all of your actions that don't have a specific Panel action.
 Double sweet!